 Our minds can’t function when exploited with unnecessary stress, negative thoughts, excess social media intake, pending work, anger, painful past experiences, incomplete goals, etc. Whatever you think and do in your daily life affects your functioning, emotions, and overall well-being.

-I am not an expert or idealist in decluttering, but lately, I have been working on understanding the importance of decluttering and its endless benefits.
-I have started implementing a few practices that help me get a better grip on my life; therefore, I am excited to share those eye-opening secrets to help you get on track.
+I am not an expert or idealist in decluttering, but lately, I have understood the importance of decluttering and its endless benefits.
+I have started implementing a few practices that help me better grip my life; therefore, I am excited to share those eye-opening secrets to help you get on track.

 Let’s dive more in-depth and explore ways in which we can ensure our mind hygiene-